karm435/receiptly.github.io/_pages/privacypolicy.md

 To disconnect Gmail, open **More → Integrations → Gmail → Disconnect**.
 When disconnection completes, Receiptly revokes its Google authorization and removes the saved credentials and temporary Gmail browsing data.
 You can also remove Receiptly's access in your [Google Account connections](https://myaccount.google.com/connections).

 Disconnecting does not delete emails in Gmail or receipts you previously saved in Receiptly.
+The import marker remains with its receipt, including archived receipts, until you delete that receipt.
 Delete those receipts in Receiptly if you no longer want them; if iCloud sync is enabled, receipt deletions follow the app's normal sync behavior.

-There is no Receiptly cloud account to request.
-Delete a receipt in the app, or uninstall the app, to remove the local library.
-On iOS, also manage any iCloud copies in iOS Settings if you enabled sync.
+Receiptly keeps saved receipts and expenses until you delete them.
+Archiving a receipt keeps the record and its Gmail import marker.
+Delete individual records in the app to remove them from the library; uninstalling the app removes the local library.
+On iOS, uninstalling does not by itself delete copies in iCloud: manage those through your Apple Account in Settings.
+Copies you previously exported or shared remain in the destination you chose and must be deleted there separately.
+There is no separate Receiptly cloud account to close.

 ## Contact {#contact}

-If you have questions about this Privacy Policy, use the <a href="#" data-protected-email>Contact Support</a> link or the in-app Contact Support option.
+For questions about this policy or your data, contact Karma Academy Pty Ltd at [support@karmaacademy.com.au](mailto:support@karmaacademy.com.au).
+You can also use Contact Support in the app.
+Do not include receipt images or email contents unless they are needed for your support request and you choose to share them.